 Behavioral Classification: The behaviors observed during the assessment are classified according to the relevant behavioral constructs.
-For example, "does not cooperate with group members" is classified under the "Teamwork" dimension.
+For example, “does not cooperate with group members” is classified under the “Teamwork” dimension.

 Multiple Assessment Center Components: Both assessment centers include multiple assessment components such as behavioral simulation exercises, tests, questionnaires, presentation exercises, and group exercises.
-These components are designed to elicit a variety of behaviors and information relevant to the behavioral constructs.
+These components are designed to elicit a variety of behaviors and glean information relevant to the behavioral constructs.
 The FTF-AC has been following this format for about 15 years and has assessed hundreds of thousands of candidates.

 Linkages Between Behavioral Constructs and Assessment Center Components: A matrix is used to map out which behavioral constructs are assessed in each assessment center component.
 This matrix has been checked several times in the past.